Circulatory system: Investigations

 The function and health of the circulatory system and its parts are measured in a variety of manual and automated ways.
 These include simple methods such as those that are part of the cardiovascular examination, including the taking of a person's pulse as an indicator of a person's heart rate, the taking of blood pressure through a sphygmomanometer or the use of a stethoscope to listen to the heart for murmurs which may indicate problems with the heart's valves.
 An electrocardiogram can also be used to evaluate the way in which electricity is conducted through the heart.

 Other more invasive means can also be used.
 A cannula or catheter inserted into an artery may be used to measure pulse pressure or pulmonary wedge pressures.
 Angiography, which involves injecting a dye into an artery to visualise an arterial tree, can be used in the heart (coronary angiography) or brain.
 At the same time as the arteries are visualised, blockages or narrowings may be fixed through the insertion of stents, and active bleeds may be managed by the insertion of coils.
 An MRI may be used to image arteries, called an MRI angiogram.
 For evaluation of the blood supply to the lungs a CT pulmonary angiogram may be used.
 Vascular ultrasonography may be used to investigate vascular diseases affecting the venous system and the arterial system including the diagnosis of stenosis, thrombosis or venous insufficiency.
 An intravascular ultrasound using a catheter is also an option.

 Surgery

-There are a number of surgical procedures performed on the circulatory system: